cisco/exact-capture/docs/src/tuning.md

 for i in $(ls /proc/irq/); do echo 1 > /proc/irq/$i/smp_affinity ; done
 ```

-Ensuring that interrupts raised by the disks used with exact-capture are serviced by the same cores as writer threads can improve caching performance.
+Ensuring that interrupts raised by the disks used with exact-capture are serviced by the same cores used by writer threads can improve caching performance.
 On this server, exact-capture is configured to use cores 1 and 3 for listen threads, and cores 5,7,9 and 11 for writer threads:

 ```
 ./bin/exact-capture --cpus 0:1,3:5,7,9,11 ...